daattali/UBC-STAT545/hw/hw12_web-scraping-api/README.md

 used to generate the Rmarkdown, markdown, and HTML documents.

-> Note: that I didn't write a Rmarkdown manually, the R script generated all of them `rsalad::spinMyR`. `rsalad` is a package I wrote that is available on GitHub and can be installed with `devtools::install_github("daattali/rsalad").
+> Note: that I didn't write a Rmarkdown manually, the R script generated all of them using `rsalad::spinMyR`. `rsalad` is a package I wrote that is available on GitHub and can be installed with `devtools::install_github("daattali/rsalad")`.
 The command to generate all the files was `rsalad::spinMyR("hw12_web-scraping-api.R", wd = "hw/hw12_web-scraping-api")` with the working directory being the root directory of this repository.